grnet/synnefo/docs/admin-guide.rst

 The following graph shows the whole Synnefo architecture and how it interacts with multiple Ganeti clusters.
 We hope that after reading the Administrator's Guide you will be able to understand every component and all the interactions between them.
-It is a good idea to first go through the Quick Administrator's Guide before proceeding.
+It is a good idea to first go through the Administrator's Guide before proceeding.

 .. image:: images/synnefo-arch2.png
    :width: 100%